Rothamsted/knetmaps.js/docs/User_Guide.md

 ### Item Info
 The sliding overlay panel on the right is to display relevant information related to the selected concept or relation.
 It automatically slides open if users right-click a concept or relation and select “Item Info” option.
 The panel displays information such as concept/ relation Type, pid, concept value, relation label, relation source (from), relation target (to), _Annotations, Attributes_ (such as publication abstracts, title, authors, amino-acid sequence, TAX ID, etc.) and _Accessions_ (with links to TAIR, Ensembl, UniProtKB, PubMed, KEGG, IPRO, PFAM, etc., where relevant).
 User’s search query terms, where found, are _highlighted_ in this Item Info. panel.

-**Alter concept name**: There are also <i>eye</i> icons next to concept <i>synonyms</i> and <i>accessions</i> in the Item Info. table.
+**Alter concept name**: There are also <i>eye</i> icons next to concept <i>synonyms</i> & <i>accessions</i> in the Item Info. table.
 Clicking on such an icon updates the concept label in the network with this new label.
 This is useful in case users want to use their preferred names (from the synonyms or accessions) for concepts.

 ![KnetMaps_ItemInfo](https://ondex.rothamsted.ac.uk/QTLNetMiner/KnetMaps_cxtitem.png)